Skip to main content

 FDA-regulated compounding pharmacy

-The demographics stack on top of the climate.
-St. Pete spent decades as a retirement capital and still holds one of the healthiest, most active older populations in Florida, now interleaved with a wave of younger transplants who arrived for the arts scene, the breweries, and a waterfront they could actually afford, at least at first.
-The result is a two-generation wellness market: 68-year-olds who want to keep winning their pickleball bracket and 34-year-olds recovering from a marathon training block on the same trail.
-Both groups discovered peptides early because the local IV lounges and med spas put NAD+ and recovery menus in front of them.
-What follows is how to get the same category of medicine without the per-session pricing.
+St. Petersburg spent decades as a retirement capital and still holds one of the most active older populations in Florida, now interleaved with a wave of younger transplants who arrived for the arts scene and a waterfront they could afford, at least at first.
+The result is a two-generation wellness market: 68-year-olds defending a schedule of morning pickleball and afternoon sailing, and 34-year-olds recovering from a marathon block on the same Pinellas Trail.
+Both groups came to peptides early because the local IV lounges and med spas put NAD+ and recovery menus in front of them.
+A few kinds of patients make up most of our intake here, and plenty of people are a mix of more than one.

 What St. Pete patients ask us most